AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 Before you create a Function Compute sink connector, ensure that you have completed the following operations:

 1. Purchase a Message Queue for Apache Kafka instance and deploy.
-For more information, see [Access from VPC](/intl.en-US/Quick-start/Step 2: Purchase and deploy an instance/Access from VPC.md).
+For more information, see [Connect Message Queue for Apache Kafka to a VPC](/intl.en-US/Quick-start/Step 2: Purchase and deploy an instance/Connect Message Queue for Apache Kafka to a VPC.md).
 2. Enable the connector feature for the Message Queue for Apache Kafka instance.
-For more information, see [Enable the connector feature](/intl.en-US/User guide/Connectors/Enable the connector feature.md).
+For more information, see [Enable the Connector feature](/intl.en-US/User guide/Connectors/Enable the connector feature.md).
 3. Create an event function in Function Compute.
 Set the service name to guide-hello\_world, the function name to hello\_world, and the runtime environment to Python.
 After you create the function, modify the following function code:

     ```